Ross W. Stahl during an oral history recording session at

 in Cape Porpoise had its grand opening on July 20, 1900.
 It

-was not rebuilt after it burned down late summer, 1915.
+was not rebuilt after it burned down late in the summer of 1915.

 O. R. Cummings Collection

-Trolley tracks still visible on Pier Road to Bickford Island.
+Trolley tracks are still visible on Pier Road to Bickford Island.

 Circa 1923.
 The hauling of coal from Cape Porpoise to